Cocaine

 Cocaine enters the bloodstream via the nasal mucous membranes, by inhalation when smoking crack or free base, or by injection.
 Cocaine is fat-soluble and can therefore cross the blood-brain barrier to develop its effect in the brain.

 Cocaine prevents the reuptake of the neurotransmitter dopamine into the nerve cell.
 This leads to an accumulation of neurotransmitters in the synaptic cleft.
 This allows dopamine and noradrenaline to constantly stimulate the downstream nerve cells, which is experienced psychologically as a feeling of elation and strength.
-After the high, the brain needs a few days to rebuild the neurotransmitters: depressive moods, tiredness and apathy are the result.
+After the high, the brain needs a few days to rebuild the neurotransmitters: depressive moods, tiredness and apathy can be the result.

 Cocaine has a high psychological dependency potential.
-The temptation to use cocaine again quickly in order to feel the state of strength and euphoria again and thus also to dissolve the state of emptiness, which is difficult to bear, leads to psychological dependence in some people.
+The temptation to use cocaine again quickly in order to feel the state of strength and euphoria again and thus also to resolve the state of emptiness, which is difficult to bear, leads to psychological dependence in some people.
 Addiction to cocaine is not usually characterised by continuous consumption of the substance, but by the so-called "binge" pattern: a few days of intensive consumption of large quantities are followed by a phase of exhausted abstinence in which those affected believe they have their consumption under control and can stop at any time.
 The abstinent days are again followed by cocaine "binging" (intensive use).
-After a short time, this pattern of use leads to exhaustion of the body, flu-like aches and pains, weight loss and chronic colds.
+After a short time, this pattern of use can lead to exhaustion of the body, flu-like aches and pains, weight loss and chronic colds.

 Psychologically, intensive cocaine use can lead to anxiety disorders, personality changes, depression and so-called cocaine psychosis.
 In cocaine psychosis, those affected suffer from paranoid delusions, visual, acoustic or tactile hallucinations (e.g. severe stinging under the skin).